SparklingRaindrop/webbserverdatabaser-Assignment2/README.md

 - To run server
 Run `node server.js` or `npm run start` in the terminal.
 Then server will run.
 Default port number is 4500.
+(Read more in .env file section)

 ## .env file
 There are two environment variables in **.env.example** .